EU must keep up pressure on Russia over Ukraine, Britain says

 A senior aide to Ukraine’s President Petro Poroshenko said on Sunday that Kiev had agreed at the NATO summit in Wales last week on the provision of weapons and military advisers from five NATO member states, but four of the five swiftly denied any such deal had been reached.

-Chairing the meeting on behalf of the current EU president Italy, Italian Defense Minister Roberta Pinotti said EU sanctions “could be eliminated” if the situation in Ukraine improved.
+Chairing the meeting on behalf of the current EU president Italy, Italian Defence Minister Roberta Pinotti said EU sanctions “could be eliminated” if the situation in Ukraine improved.

 “There is and there must be space for politics, but first and foremost the armed conflict must cease, hence the great importance of the ceasefire agreed by the parties last Friday,” she said.